john-cd/rust_howto/bk/later/categories/development-tools_ffi/erlang_elixir.md

 ## Ports {#skip}

 'Ports' are the simpler approach.
 Rust communicates with Erlang/Elixir as a separate process using standard input/output.
-No specific crate is required, but you'll use [`std::process`]( )↗{{hi: }} in Rust and the port mechanisms in Erlang/Elixir.
+No specific crate is required, but you'll use [`std::process`][c~std::process~docs]↗{{hi:std::process}} in Rust and the port mechanisms in Erlang/Elixir.

 ## NIFs (Native Implemented Functions) {#skip}